 We make every possible effort to ensure full compliance with our UK statutory tax filing obligations and to respond in a timely manner to any requests from HMRC for further information.

 Our UK Group has an open, proactive working relationship with HMRC.
 We liaise with the relevant HMRC contact or specialist depending on the nature of the issue under discussion.
-Due to our current size, we do not, at present, have an HMRC Customer Relationship Manager (CRM).
+Due to our current size, we do not, at present, have an HMRC Customer Compliance Manager (CCM).

 This tax strategy is employed by all UK businesses in the Solera group.